 - Type takeown /F “C:\Program Files\WindowsApps” /A /R (Take Ownership of the Directory)

 - Copy All files: robocopy “C:\Program FilesWindowsApps” D:\WindowsApps” /E /COPYALL /DCOPY:DAT

 - Delete Original Directory : rmdir /S “C:\Program FilesWindowsApps”

 - Create the symlink: mklink /D “C:Program FilesWindowsApps” “D:WindowsApps”

-Symlink means Symbolic Link which acts as call forwarder when somebody requests the original location which we moved to new destination.
-This way any request to launch app from Tiles, or even when installing the apps don’t fail.
+Symlink means Symbolic Link, which acts as call forwarder when somebody requests the original location which we moved to a new destination.
+This way, any request to launch the app from Tiles, or even when installing the apps don’t fail.

-After looking at the thread, it seems many users rant into permission issue and here is one fix from one of the user whoch fixed it on his surface.
+After looking at the thread, it seems many users rant into permission issue and here is one fix from one of the users which fixed it on his surface.

-Then re-run the the rmdir command.
-This should fix the native apps like weather, mail etc from crashing.
+Then re-run the rmdir command.
+It should fix the native apps like weather, mail, etc. from crashing.